 - NEW: City of Eugene discusses the use of pesticides in city parks

-- Consumer Pesticide Products with Neonics Sold in The U.S. (to save honey bees, do not use in your garden!)
+- Consumer Pesticide Products with Neonics Sold in The U.S. (avoid using these products in your garden to save honey bees)

 - “Neonicotinoid” defined

 - Healthy Bees = Healthy Gardens, grassroots organizers of the Host-A-Hive program (stickers and signs available for sale)

 - Hear Lisa Arkin interviewed on Jefferson Public Radio about the plight of honey bees and National Honey Bee Day – Aug.
 15, 2012 (mp3 audio opens and plays within a new web page)